gwendall/meteor-password-access/README.md

 Meteor Password Access
 ================

-Protects access to an app.
-Weak protection that just hides all templates before the password is correct.
+Protects access to an app by hiding all templates before the password is correct.
 Depends on ```iron:router```.

 Installation
 ------------